 Alexandra Arch

 My starting point was Alexandra Arch, heading toward Mount Faber Park.
 Both locations are easy to reach by public transportation.
-From Mount Faber Park, I walked Harbourfront MRT for the train home.
-This way, you can start and finish at any point on the South Ridges Trail without backtracking to grab your car.
+From Mount Faber Park, I walked to Harbourfront MRT for the train home.
+Public transportation is easy in Singapore and even if you want to stop somewhere far from a bus stop or train station, you can grab a cab or Uber which is so much more affordable than in many other places.
+For me, this way I could walk the South Ridges Trail without backtracking to grab the car.

 Alexandra Arch is a connector between HortPark’s Floral Walk and Telok Blangah Hill Park.
 Its design is supposed to look like a leaf.
 Standing on this pedestrian bridge that crosses over Alexandra Road, you can see Interlace, a unique apartment complex.
-Blocks of six-storey apartments are stacked in a pattern, designed to give a view for each home.
+Blocks of six-storey apartments are stacked in a pattern designed to give every home a view.
 Singapore has some very interesting architecture.

 The Forest Walk